-Since 2005 house prices first rose to a peak in late 2006 or early 2007, and then fell sharply, by between 20 and 30 per cent according to the latest estimates (Duffy, 2009).
+Since 2005 house prices first rose to a peak in late 2006 or early 2007, and then fell sharply, by between 20 and 30 per cent according the latest estimates (Duffy, 2009).
 While there is some divergence between alternative estimates of house price trends, it is clear that a major downward adjustment is required in order to assess the potential role for property tax under new housing market conditions.
 We have taken a very conservative approach, aimed at providing not just for falls to date in the price of housing but some potential further falls.
-We do so in order to examine how property tax might look in a long-term context, rather than simply in the current or next budgetary year.
+We do so in order to examine how property tax might look in a long term context, rather than simply in the current or next budgetary year.
 The "discount factor" applied to house prices in the calculations in the present paper implies a fall of one-third in house prices from their 2005 level (and therefore somewhat greater relative to peak values in early 2007).
 This is by no means a forecast, but it is an attempt to arrive at a somewhat conservative estimate of the potential revenue from a property tax.
-The introduction of property tax might itself lead to some further downward pressure on house prices, though evidence on such capitalisation effects is mixed (see McCluskey, 1998).
-The Commission's proposal is for an annual property tax which replaces the long-term revenue from the existing stamp duty.
-Capitalisation effects would be much more limited in such a revenueneutral scenario.
+The introduction of property tax might itself lead to some further downward pressure on house prices, though evidence on such capitalization effects is mixed.

-4.3 Modelling Property Taxes and Income-Related Rebates
+4.3 Modelling property taxes and income-related rebates